HKU-BAL/Governome/README.md

 ```
 cd ../querySingleSnp/
-go run main.go -Rsid ${Your Target rsID} -Population ${Your interested population, e.g. EUR}
+go run main.go -rsid ${Your Target rsID} -cohort ${Your interested population, e.g. EUR}
 ```

 And you will obtain the result of how the distribution of different genotypes.
-Similarly, you can set `-Toy=false` to use secure parameters, and add `-ReadKey` and `-Verify` to read and verify the proofs from a file.
+Similarly, you can set `-toy=false` to use secure parameters, and add `-read` and `-verify` to read and verify the proofs from a file.

 ### Single SNP GWAS